Essentialia negotii

 Essentialia negotii (essential aspects or basic terms) is a Latin legal term used in contract law.
 It denotes the minimum contents of a contract in order for it to be held effective and legally binding.

 General contracts

 However, the court may not just hold that a contract is invalid.
 In England, the Sale of Goods Act 1979 s.8(2) states ‘the buyer must pay reasonable price’ when a contract of sale is silent on price.
 Accordingly the absence of price may not be fatal to a contract of sale.

+Accidentalia negotii are additional agreements that can be regulated in a contract.
+They are ancillary points, opposed to essentialia negotii.